pineconedata/pineconedata.github.io/_posts/2023-11-14-install-jupyterlab.md

 **Please note: if your password is stored in plain text (if you can read out exactly what you entered in the previous step), then you should follow the instructions in [this StackOverflow thread](https://stackoverflow.com/questions/64299457/jupyter-password-not-hashed) to ensure your password is hashed.** You can also use those instructions to change the hashing algorithm (from `argon2` to `sha1`, for example).

 ### Creating an SSL Certificate
 To enable HTTPS on the JupyterLab server, we first need to create an SSL certificate.
 You can use either [`lets-encrypt`](https://letsencrypt.org/) or [`openssl`](https://www.openssl.org/docs/man1.0.2/man1/openssl-req.html) to create the certificate, but we'll be using `openssl` for this project.
+For simplicity, we'll be creating a [self-signed certificate](https://en.wikipedia.org/wiki/Self-signed_certificate) today, but it's generally recommended to use a certificate issued by a [certificate authority](https://en.wikipedia.org/wiki/Certificate_authority) instead.

 **Please note: you should run the certificate creation commands from the directory that you want the certificate files to be stored in.
 For simplicity, today's example will show creating the certificate files in the `.jupyter` folder, but you can change directories to the desired location before creating the certificate.**